Skip Global navigation and goto content

 This act constitutes a misdemeanor of the second degree, punishable as provided in section 775.082 or section 775.083, Florida Statutes.

-Injuries, Complaints and Suspected Infections
+Injuries, Complaints, and Suspected Infections

 The statute and rules also state that operators of body-piercing salons and temporary establishments must report any injury or complaint of injury, suspected infections that required treatment by a licensed practitioner, or any notifiable diseases resulting from the body piercing procedures.
 A completed Body Piercing Salon Injury Report Form should be sent to the licensing county health department within 72 hours of the operator becoming aware of the complaint or condition.

-Helpful Forms for a Body Piercing Operator
+Resources for a Body Piercing Operator

 Applications can be mailed to or submitted in person at: